russhustle/leetpattern/docs/dp/dp_knapsack_unbounded.md

 ## 322. Coin Change

+-   Return the fewest number of coins that you need to make up that amount.

 ```python
 --8<-- "0322_coin_change.py"
 ```

 ## 518. Coin Change 2

+-   Return the number of combinations that make up that amount.

 ```python
 --8<-- "0518_coin_change_2.py"
 ```

 ## 377. Combination Sum IV

+-   Return the number of possible combinations that make up that amount.

 ```python
 --8<-- "0377_combination_sum_iv.py"